The Witch: Part 1. The Subversion

 Narrative Framework

-This structural analysis employs a 15-point narrative structure framework that maps key story moments.
+This structural analysis employs systematic plot point analysis that identifies crucial turning points.
 By mapping The Witch: Part 1.
 The Subversion against these established plot points, we can identify how Park Hoon-jung utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Witch: Part 1.
 The Subversion within the action genre.

 Park Hoon-jung's Structural Approach